tale-toul/OCP4AzureIPI/README.md

 * [Run the Openshift installer](#ocp-cluster-deployment)

 ### Create the infrastructure with Terraform
-Terraform is used to create in Azure the network infrastructure resources required to deploy the Openshift 4 cluster into.
+Terraform is used to create the Azure network infrastructure resources required to deploy the Openshift 4 cluster.
 The [terraform Azure provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) is used.

 #### Terraform initialization